-Because this processing change affects data only after the release date (November 14, 2016), if you would like to adjust your historical metrics to match, we recommend that you create a segment to exclude partial data.
+This processing change affects data only after the release date (November 14, 2016).
+If you want to adjust your historical metrics to match, Adobe recommends that you create a segment to exclude partial data.

 The following information relating to this change includes instructions to help you define the segment and apply it to a virtual report suite so that this segment is always applied to your Analytics views.

 In most situations, a Target hit is stitched with an Analytics hit on each webpage.
 This stitching happens if there is a consistent SDID in both the Target and Analytics call and a Experience Cloud ID (MCID) in the Analytics call on the same page.
-Target typically has the MCID as well, but if the call to Target happens before the visitor ID returns, the hit will still be stitched because of the SDID.
+Target typically has the MCID as well, but if the call to Target happens before the visitor ID returns, the hit is still stitched because of the SDID.
 Also, the user must remain on the page long enough to fire an Analytics call after a Target call was fired.
-This is the ideal scenario.
+This scenario is ideal.

 Partial-data hits: Users sometimes don’t remain on a page long enough to send an Analytics call, but Target has a proper MCID.
-This results in partial-data hits (hits with no Analytics page view).
-If these users come back to your site and view a page containing Analytics code, they’ll be properly counted as returning visitors.
-These are hits that would have been lost if you had only Analytics code on the page.
+This scenario results in partial-data hits (hits with no Analytics page view).
+If these users come back to your site and view a page containing Analytics code, they are properly counted as returning visitors.
+These hits would have been lost if you had only Analytics code on the page.
 Some clients don’t want data for these hits because they inflate certain metrics (visits) and deflate other metrics (page views per visit, time per visit, and so forth).
-You will also see visits without any page views.
+You also see visits without any page views.
 However, there are still valid reasons for keeping this data.